Stuart-Mouse/Stuart-Mouse.github.io/consumer_retorts.md

 Left to rot by their selfish children, elders across the country find themselves facing the daily abuse of nursing home staff.

-Some earned it, and others face an injustice great than that of Job.
+Some earned it, and others face an injustice greater than that of Job.

 There's an interesting symmetry to the way in which we now isolate ourselves, dropping our kids off at daycare during their most formative years, and leaving our elders to waste away instead of enjoying their twilight years with those in whom they've invested everything.